Huang Yali: Biography

 Huang was born and raised in the town of Yutan (now Yutan Subdistrict), Ningxiang, Hunan, China.
 During her childhood years, Huang developed an interest in singing and experimented with several different vocal techniques after listening to the songs of popular female singers such as Jolin Tsai and Stefanie Sun.

 While still a 16-year-old student at the Number 4 High School in Ningxiang, Huang participated in the 2005 Super Girl singing contest.
 She won the second of the qualifying competitions in Changsha, then finished sixth in the overall competition.
 In 2007, Huang went to Tokyo and Singapore to study music.

 Her first single was "Hudie Quanbian"(蝴蝶泉边), recorded during the time she was on Super Girl.
 She joined EE-Media in 2005.
 Her debut album, titled "Baby" (崽崽), was released on 19 December 2006.
 On July 11, 2008, she joined Linfair Records Ltd. Her 2nd album, titled " I shall not Fear" (雅莉不怕), was released on 19 June 2009.
 Her 3rd album, titled "Former Girlfriend" (前任女友), was released on 20 December 2010.
 Her 4th album, titled "Annual Ring" (年轮), was released on 26 October 2012.

 In 2006, she appeared in the television series "Meili Fenbei" (美丽分贝).
 In 2007, Her film debut was in "Hard to Get Notre Dame Tickets" (一票难求).
 In that year, she appeared in the television series "The Guy was Gorgeous" (那小子真帅).

 Personal life

 On July 2, 2021, in the variety show Back to Field, Huang revealed that she and her first boyfriend Wang Hao (王皓), who had been dating for 16 years, had married.
+On December 4, 2023, Huang announced her pregnancy on social media.